PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ### Using data from another step

-In Go steps, data from the initial workflow trigger and other steps are available in the `pipedream-go` package.
+Data from the initial workflow trigger and other steps are available in the `pipedream-go` package.

 In this example, we'll pretend this data is coming into our HTTP trigger via POST request.